WordPress/gutenberg/packages/style-engine/README.md

 <dl>
   <dt>Block style (Gutenberg internal)</dt>
   <dd>An object comprising a block's style attribute that contains a block's style values.
 E.g., <code>{ spacing: { margin: '10px' }, color: { ... }, ...  }</code></dd>
+  <dt>Context</dt>
+  <dd>An identifier for a group of styles that share a common origin or purpose, e.g., 'block-supports' or 'global-styles'.
+The context is also used as a key to fetch CSS rules from the store.</dd>
   <dt>CSS declaration or (CSS property declaration)</dt>
   <dd>A CSS property paired with a CSS value.
 E.g., <code>color: pink</code> </dd>
   <dt>CSS declarations block</dt>